mit-pdos/sigmaos/cpython3.11/Doc/library/wave.rst

       Returns ``None``.

-      .. deprecated-removed:: 3.13 3.15
-         The method only existed for compatibility with the :mod:`!aifc` module which has been removed in Python 3.13.

    .. method:: getmark(id)

       Raise an error.

-      .. deprecated-removed:: 3.13 3.15
-         The method only existed for compatibility with the :mod:`!aifc` module which has been removed in Python 3.13.

    The following two methods define a term "position" which is compatible between them, and is otherwise implementation dependent.